CyberAgentAILab/regularized-bon/README.md

 3. Compute the reward of the responses.
 3. Run mbr/compute_rbon.py to compute RBoN-WD and RBoN-KL.

-You get the scores in csv file.
+You get the csv file in results/ directory.

 ### Sampling candidates